Planning for the 2022/23 BC Active Transportation Infrastructure Grant Program intake is underway.

 Active transportation infrastructure improves:

 The B.C.
-Active Transportation Infrastructure Grants Program provides guidance and cost-sharing for B.C. communities to make it easier and safer for people to walk, ride or roll using active transportation modes.
+Active Transportation Infrastructure Grant Program provides guidance and cost-sharing for B.C. communities to make it easier and safer for people to walk, ride or roll using active transportation modes.

 The province cost-shares to a maximum of 50%, or $50,000 whichever is less.

 The province cost-shares to a maximum of $500,000 per project.

 Provincial cost-share portions are determined by the type and size of community applying for a grant.
 Eligible and ineligible costs are detailed in the Program Guidelines.